ShumailaAhmed/AI-Workshop/README.md

 print(list(model.parameters())) # we can see we have many more weight and bias parameters
 ```

-For this task we will replace our SDG optimizer with Adam optimizer.
-In SGD we have to very mindful about the learning rate.
-A very small learning rate leads to slow convergence and a very large learning might induce divergent behaviour.
-On the other hand Adam optimizer algorithm does not maintain single weight for all weight updates, it compute adaptive learning rate.
-It is very popular with large model and datasets.
-Its is a default for practice implementations, in research and academia.
+For this task, we will replace our SDG optimizer with an Adam optimizer.
+In SGD we have to very mindful of the learning rate.
+A very small learning rate leads to slow convergence and very large learning might induce divergent behavior.
+On the other hand, the Adam optimizer algorithm does not maintain a single LR for all weight updates, it computes the adaptive learning rate.
+It is very popular with large models and datasets.
+It is a default for practice implementations, in research and academia.

 ```
 criterion = nn.BCELoss()